jxu033/jxu033.github.io/about.md

  In the fourth year of my undergraduate eduaction, i had an opportunity to study at university of ottawa as an exchange student with chinese government scholarship.
  It is a great honor which is awarded to those students who are excellent in all aspects, such as study and morality.
-After the exchange program was ended, i start my postgraduate study at uOttawa.
+After the exchange program was ended, i started my postgraduate study at uOttawa.
  I am going to get my master degree in Computer Science on June 20 and ready to welcome my career life.</p>